 The Lhasa Apso will eat around 1 ½ cups of food a day, whereas the Shih Tzu will eat slightly less at 1 cup of food a day.
 They both similarly adore treats, so be sure to monitor their treat intake as they can quickly pile on the pounds.

 It is commonly believed by many in the canine world that the Lhasa Apso and the Shih Tzu are hypoallergenic dogs, however, this is a myth.
-Their shedding, or under coat hairs, will get caught up amongst their long outer coat, and as such you may not see much shedding hair, however, they do shed.
+Their undercoat hairs will get caught up amongst their long outer coat, so you may not see much shedding hair, however, they do shed.
 Therefore, they are not hypoallergenic dogs.
-If you are seeking a hypoallergenic pup, then the Maltese or a Malti-poo is similarly sized and he is better suited for those with allergies.

 If you are certain that these guys would fit in with your lifestyle then the American Lhasa Apso Club lists reputable breeders state by state, and the American Shih Tzu Club also lists reputable breeders state by state, and both of these websites are invaluable for information on their respective breeds.

-The Lhasa Apso will suit a more active family, and one who can handle his complex personality and guarding tendencies.
-Whereas the Shih Tzu would prefer a calmer household who will be willing to pay him a lot of attention!
+The Lhasa Apso will suit a more active family and one who can handle his complex personality and guarding tendencies.
+Whereas the Shih Tzu would prefer a calmer household that will be willing to pay him a lot of attention!
 But whoever you choose, they are both equally loving and affectionate.